gshipley/enterprise_training/AdminTraining.md

 	# chkconfig openshift-port-proxy on
 	# service openshift-port-proxy start

 If a node is restarted, we want to ensure that the gear applications are also restarted.
-OpenShift Enterprise provides a script to accomplish this task but we need to configure the service to start on boot.
+OpenShift Enterprise provides a script to accomplish this task, but we need to configure the service to start on boot.

 	# chkconfig openshift-gears on

 ##**Configure node settings for domain name**

-Edit the */etc/openshift/node.conf* file and specify the correct settings for your *CLOUD_DOMAIN, PUBLIC_HOSTNAME, AND BROKER_HOST* IP address.
+Edit the */etc/openshift/node.conf* file and specify the correct settings for your *CLOUD_DOMAIN, PUBLIC_HOSTNAME, and BROKER_HOST* IP address.
 For example, given the information in this lab, my settings are as follows:

 	PUBLIC_HOSTNAME="node.example.com"       # The node host's public hostname PUBLIC_IP=“10.10.10.10”                                      # The node host's public IP address